oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Exchange 2013 | At least one instance | At least one instance | Not required Exchange 2010 | At least one instance | At least one instance | At least one instance

-Exchange Hybrid design considerations and decisions only apply to agencies leveraging a hybrid implementation.
+Exchange Hybrid design considerations and decisions only apply to organisations leveraging a hybrid implementation.

 Decision Point | Design Decision | Justification
 --- | --- | ---